Access Information for the New Theatre Oxford, August 2021

 There is also a side entrance to the theatre situated in Victoria Court.

 There are two accessible toilets, one in the foyer area, on the left hand side.
 The second is situated inside the stalls auditorium, and is located on the front right hand side near to the stage.
-Doors for both accessible toilets open outwards.
+The door for the foyer accessible toilet opens outwards, whereas the auditorium accessible toilet door opens inwards.

 There will be a kiosk in the foyer, where patrons can buy a range of confectionary, drinks, ice cream and additional items.
 There is also a merchandise stand, located at the end of the foyer.
 An ‘at seat’ service is available.
 Please ask a member of staff if you require this.